openhab/website/blog/2018-12-16-mqtt-arrives-in-the-modern-openhab-2-x-architecture.md

 Switch mySwitch {mqtt="<[mybroker:home/office/lamp:state:default],>[mybroker:home/office/lamp/set:command:*]"}
 ```

-What you see above is an item, bound to a MQTT topic as the source for the item state.
+What you see above is an item, bound to an MQTT topic as the source for the item state.

 A command topic is defined for the switch item, used when the switch is turned.
 What happens on the MQTT level for the command topic is: